Is an ethics investigation of Franken a good idea?

 Whether it should hear about and evaluate claims of groping and alike that occurred before the member entered Congress is another question.
 I think the answer is no.

-NOTE: One way to look at a referral to the Ethics Committee is that the matter is being sent there to die.
-The Committee’s past performance may justify that view.
+There is another way to look at a referral to the Ethics Committee, namely that the matter is being sent there to die.
+The Committee’s past performance might justify that view.

 However, I’m not sure this ploy will work now with sex harassment claims.
 I think if these claims are referred for investigation, a serious investigation will have to occur.